Fear of a Black Planet: Background

 Amid the controversy, Chuck D was given an ultimatum by Shocklee and Stephney to dismiss Griff from the group or the production deal would fall through.
-He fired Griff in June, but he later rejoined and has since denied holding anti-Semitic views and apologized for the remarks.
+He fired Griff in June, but he later rejoined and has since denied holding antisemitic views and apologized for the remarks.
 Several people who had worked with Public Enemy expressed concern about Chuck D's leadership abilities and role as a social spokesman.
-Def Jam director of publicity Bill Adler later said that the controversy "partly ... fueled the writing of [the album]".
+Def Jam director of publicity Bill Adler later said that the controversy "partly... fueled the writing of [the album]".

 To follow up It Takes a Nation of Millions to Hold Us Back, the group sought to make a more thematically focused work and to condense Dr. Frances Cress Welsing's theory of "Color Confrontation and Racism (White Supremacy)" into an album-length recording.
 According to Chuck D, this involved "telling people, well, color's an issue created and concocted to take advantage of people of various characteristics with the benefit of a few".
-He recalled their concept for the album in an interview with Billboard: "We wanted really to go with a deep, complex album ... more conducive to the high and lows of great stage-performance."
+He recalled their concept for the album in an interview with Billboard: "We wanted really to go with a deep, complex album... more conducive to the high and lows of great stage-performance."
 Chuck D also cited the commercial circumstances for hip hop at the time, having quickly transitioned from a singles to an album medium in the music industry during the 1980s.
 In an interview for Westword, he later said, "We understood the magnitude of what an album was, so we set out to make something that not only epitomized the standard of an album, but would stand the test of time by being diverse with sounds and textures, and also being able to home in on the aspect of peaks and valleys".